PoliticalGraveyard.com

 See also congressional biography — Govtrack.us page — National Governors Association biography

 Sumeracki, Adam William (b.
 1911) — also known as Adam Sumeracki — of Detroit, Wayne County, Mich.
 Born in Braddock, Allegheny County, Pa., February 6, 1911.
 Democrat.
-Real estate and insurance business; member of Michigan state house of representatives, 1939-44, 1955-64 (Wayne County 1st District 1939-44, Wayne County 9th District 1955-64); removed 1944; defeated, 1964 (7th District), 1974 (71st District); candidate in primary for U.S. Representative from Michigan 1st District, 1942; Charged on January 22, 1944 (along with 19 other current and former state legislators) with accepting bribes; tried, convicted, and sentenced to 3-5 years in prison; also charged on July 20, 1946 (along with 18 other legislators) with accepting bribes to vote against a banking bill, but the entire case collapsed when the star prosecution witness, Charles F. Hemans, refused to testify.
+Real estate and insurance business; member of Michigan state house of representatives, 1939-44, 1955-64 (Wayne County 1st District 1939-44, Wayne County 9th District 1955-64); removed 1944; defeated, 1964 (7th District), 1974 (71st District); candidate for U.S. Representative from Michigan 1st District, 1942; Charged on January 22, 1944 (along with 19 other current and former state legislators) with accepting bribes; tried, convicted, and sentenced to 3-5 years in prison; also charged on July 20, 1946 (along with 18 other legislators) with accepting bribes to vote against a banking bill, but the entire case collapsed when the star prosecution witness, Charles F. Hemans, refused to testify.
 Catholic.
-Presumed deceased.
 Burial location unknown.

 Sumers, Anne — Democrat.
 Candidate for U.S. Representative from New Jersey 5th District, 2002.
 Female.
 Still living as of 2002.